Enrique K. Razon: SierraCol

+In 2026, Razon, through Prime Infra, agreed to acquire SierraCol Energy Limited (SierraCol), the largest independent oil and gas company in Colombia, from the global investment firm The Carlyle Group.

 Philanthropy

 Razon tables the ICTSI Foundation, Inc., which oversees and implements the ICTSI Group's corporate social responsibility advocacies.
 He has been a long-time patron of Philippine golf in the country through the Philippine Golf Tour, backed by sports management company, Pilipinas Golf Tournaments Inc. (PGTI), where he is chairman.
 Razon likewise extends help to the country's amateur golf development through the ICTSI-The Country Club program, supported by the ICTSI Foundation.

 In 2003, Razon donated P50 million for DLSU's sports development.
 The P50 million pesos were broken down into P25 million for equipment and facilities of the Enrique M. Razon Sports Complex, named after his father; P20 million for athletic scholarships; and P5 million for a sports solidarity fund.